Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 There are all kinds of channels you can experiment with here:

 - Feedback portals: This is our favorite approach.
-Use a tool like Featurebase to set up an online portal where users can speak their mind.
+Use customer feedback analysis tools like Featurebase to set up an online portal where users can speak their minds.
 Ours supports voting, comment threads, tags, and tons more features (that we’ll share later) to help you manage your feedback.

 - Feedback widgets: Capturing in-app feedback is a powerful and frictionless way to let your users submit ideas straight from your app.
 Our feedback widget also lets users capture screenshots and add annotations to provide visual feedback and bug reports.